 1. Labaki, W.W., Han, M.K., Chronic respiratory diseases: a global view Lancet Resp Med 8 (6), 531-533 (2020) https://doi.org/10.1016/S2213-2600(20)30157-0

 Biomarkers on breath are well suited to the study, diagnosis and treatment of respiratory diseases.
 They can originate directly within diseased airways or can be transferred into breath from the bloodstream.
 As such breath tests have the potential to detect local and systemic markers of respiratory diseases.
-Breath Biopsy uses the ReCIVA® Breath Sampler for non-invasive breath sample collection and provides robust biomarker discovery pipelines using GC-MS analysis provided through Breath Biopsy Services.
-The Breath Biopsy Panel for Respiratory Diseases is available as part of Breath Biopsy Services for focused, high confidence biomarker discovery in this area.
-More details about the VOCs in the Panel are included in our poster.
+Breath Biopsy uses the ReCIVA® Breath Sampler for non-invasive breath sample collection and provides robust global biomarker analysis pipelines using GC-MS analysis provided through Breath Biopsy OMNI.
+Our analysis and reporting capabilities allow us to provide specialized feedback that can include compounds with existing reported links to respiratory diseases of interest.

 Catch-up on recent breath research with on-demand presentations from the Breath Biopsy ConferenceWatch on-demand